osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

 -   Each office manages internally each of these processes in different ways.

--   [The application input parameters are](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/AbstractFactory/Client/Application.cs): country code, type of account, customer name and initial amount.
+-   [The application input parameters are](https://github.com/osotorrio/designpatterns/blob/master/GangOfFour.Patterns/Creational/AbstractFactory/Client/Application.cs): an abstract office, employee name and employee job title.